PRE CRUISE - DISCOVER DENALI

 Passport is required for ship embarkation

-Sheraton Anchorage, Grande Denali Lodge and Alyeska Prince Resort or similar.
+Marriott Hotel Anchorage Downtown, Grande Denali and Hotel Alyeska or similar.
+Double rooms

-One night at the Sheraton Hotel Anchorage or similar
+One night at the Marriott Hotel Anchorage Downtown or similar (ROH Rooms)

-Two nights at Grande Denali Lodge or similar
+Two nights at the Grande Denali Lodge or similar (ROH Rooms)

-One night at the Alyeska Resort, Girdwood or similar
+One night at the Hotel Alyeska, Girdwood or similar (ROH Rooms)

 One reception and lecture on Denali